 - 1. From the Windows Start menu, choose Settings, and then Control Panel. - 2.
 Double-click the Add/Remove Programs icon. - 3.
 On the Install/Uninstall tab, select Palm Desktop software. - 4.
-Click Add/Remove. - Note: You need to install the HotSync Manager from the installation CD if you want to synchronize data with another PIM.
+Click Add/Remove.

 Security

 Your handheld comes with a Security application so that unauthorized users cannot view the entries you wish to protect.